 We went over a lot in this Pinterest guide for newbies, but the most important takeaways are:

 - Set up a Pinterest business profile for your new blog.

 - Create and pin high quality vertical images using Canva.

-- Use rich pins to make your pin stand out.
+- Take advantage of rich pins to make your pins stand out.

 - Use a pin scheduler like Tailwind to automate your pins.